platformsh-templates/pink-rabbit/README.md

 You may have seen a Pink Rabbit checking compulsively their watch?

-You get the chance to find your way out and reach Platform.sh booth at SymfonyCon 2023 Brussels.
+You get the chance to find your way out and reach Platform.sh booth at Laracon EU 2024 Amsterdam.
 Follow the Pink Rabbit to enter the raffle to win a prize.

 Here's what you need to play the game:
 - [create a Blackfire account](https://blackfire.io/signup), if you don't already